 Q2: Did you also manage to harvest it?

 A2: yes / no

-Calculate the indicator’s value by summing up the number of farmers who planted (or who harvested) the crop by the total number of respondents and multiplying the result by 100 to convert it to a percentage.
+Calculate the indicator’s value by summing up the number of farmers who planted (or who harvested) the crop by the total number of respondents.
+Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data by wealth and other criteria.

 1) Farmers often do not report the crops which they planted but due to crop failure or other factors did not harvest.
 That is why it is important to include Q2.
 Depending on the purpose of your survey, decide whether such a crop variety should be included or not.

 2) Keep in mind that many farmers practice crop rotation.
 Therefore, if you are interested in whether a given farmer grows a particular crop, you might need to ask for more than just the past one season.
 Assess the required recall period by interviewing local agriculture extension workers and more advanced farmers.

 3) This indicator is suitable if you are interested in one crop only.
 For a complex overview of the different crops grown, use the Farm Diversity Score indicator.